-The Launch Control can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.
+The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

-The encoders have two DAW modes, DAW Control and DAW Mixer, accessible using Shift + the two buttons in the bottom left.
+The encoders have two DAW modes, DAW Control and DAW Mixer, accessible using Mode + the DAW buttons in the bottom left.
 In FL Studio, these modes also change the function of the buttons.

 When you connect your Launch Control XL 3 to your DAW, the encoders default to DAW Mixer mode.

-The following sections explains the Launch Control XL 3's Ableton Live integration.
+The following sections explain the Launch Control XL 3's Ableton Live integration.

 When you connect your Launch Control XL 3 to Ableton Live it is automatically set up as a Control Surface.